xnobus/lexara112/README.md

    removes the symptom is half the diagnosis and needs no DLL rebuild.
 5. On a crash: the contents of the client's `Errors/` directory and the DXVK log (`*_d3d9.log`).

-## Pitfalls (short version)

-- **`commit = 0` from Detours means "no error", NOT "the hook works".** The only probe for whether a hook works is a log line from inside it.
-- **With an assembly stub, check the LIVE REGISTERS**, not just the site length and the return address - 3.3.5 and 1.12 can run the same chain through a different register, and a length check will not catch that.
-- The `ProcessBatch` site (`005C91A8`) is exactly 5 bytes long and is the TARGET of the `je 005C91A9` jump from `005C8FF3` - taking that jump after the patch means jumping into the middle of an instruction.